Can, dry, freeze and store a year's worth of your own foods with these pantry stocking suggestions

 Freezing Foods the Right Way

-This is not for the unmotivated!
-Canning, preserving, freezing and drying is time consuming, tiring and probably even boring for some.
-For those that persevere, the rewards are many!
-A full pantry with a year's supply, exercise gotten from the gardening and preservation and savings for the budget that can multiply the actual income many times.
+Canning, preserving, freezing and drying food is time consuming, tiring and probably even boring for some.
+For those that persevere, the rewards are many: A full pantry with a year's supply of food, exercise gotten from the gardening and preservation, money savings for the budget that can multiply the actual income at times.

 Additional things that you'll need include labels, pens, pencils, markers, scissors, knife and utility knife with retractable blade.
 You'll also want a spiral book or inventory sheets to list everything in.